JohanGoutorbe/JohanGoutorbe/README.md

 ## Who Am I ?
 👋 Hi, I’m @Arakelian on the Internet and beyond, but I'm only Johan Goutorbe in real life.<br/>
 👀 I have been passionate about programming for several years now.
 I really enjoy sharing my code with you.<br/>
-🌱 I am currently perfecting myself on web languages.
-I'm also just starting the development of a new video game project with my friends using Unreal Engine 5, I'm still in the learning phase.<br/>
+🌱 I am currently perfecting myself on web languages.<br/>
-🌱 I'm mainly perfecting myself on JavaScript, and I'm having fun creating HTML5-CSS3 web pages.<br/>
 📫 You can reach me at my professional email address: contact@johan-goutorbe.fr

 ## The Technologies I Master